Earth HourGlobal Events

 Earth Hour 2020

-Every year we celebrate Earth Hour with a particular theme, but the main focus was on the Australia bush-fire this year.
+Every year we celebrate Earth Hour with a particular theme, but the main focus of this year was on the Australia bush-fire this year.
 Also, due to covid-19, people stayed home and safe with family.

 This wildfire was one of the devastating events that happened in Australia.
-This wildfire has destroyed almost 8.4 million hectares of forest area and killed more than 1 billion animals and 28 people.
+This wildfire has destroyed more than 8 million hectares of land and affected over one billion animals, along with the loss of human lives.
 It is a significant loss to the environment.

 WWF-Australia has launched a plan to plant approximately two billion trees by 2030.
 This is a great initiative taken by WWF-Australia to support the wildlife destruction caused due to bushfires.